 Ice Cream Cart

 Located past fire academy before lego pirate land

 When is Legoland New York open?
 Legoland New York hours can vary but at the time of this posting the hours are 10 am – 7 pm, 7 days a week.
 Starting in September the Park will be closed Tuesday and Wednesday.
 Then in November, the schedule changes to Weekends and daily the second and fourth week in November.
 After that the calendar is empty.
 It will be interesting to see if they plan to be open over winter.

 LEGOLAND New York Review and Tips: Planning Guide Summary

 This LEGOLAND New York Review and Tips: Planning Guide has everything you need to plan the best LEGOLAND New York visit.
 Planning ahead can assure that you can enjoy your favorite rides several times and not miss some of the best experiences at the park.

 Make sure you save this article as I will be updating it frequently as new information becomes available.

 Season Passes are a Good Value

 If you are thinking of getting season passes, the preview will not affect the start date of the season passes, so you will still get a full year from when the park officially opens and you first use your passes.
 So if you are considering the preview event I recommend purchasing season passes as they will provide a much better value overall than a $50 preview ticket.
-Right now Gold are being sold for $250 which is pretty steep but it allows you admission to 30 Merlin Entertainment attractions.
+Right now Gold is being sold for $250 which is pretty steep but it allows you admission to 30 Merlin Entertainment attractions.

 We were told on our recent visit that we can use our passes at the attractions now and they don’t count against our 12months which starts when we first use our passes when the park officially opens.
 Also once the park officially opens you have 3 months to use your pass to start the clock.
 If you do not use the passes in the first 3 months, the clock starts from the grand opening date.